 Cold soak method:

-Start by soaking the raw cashews in cold filtered water for at least 5 to 6 hours (but preferably overnight) and store in the fridge.
+Start by soaking the raw cashews in cold filtered water for at least 5 to 6 hours (but preferably overnight) and store them in the fridge.
 When time is up, drain and rinse them thoroughly.

 Quick soak method: